contributors: @orangeone4 and Jedediah Cain

-Briefly, because this slant deserves little time.
-I’m sure you’ve noticed that some public figures can use whatever language, commit whatever social offense, even threaten violence, while others commit similar acts and immediately become a social and professional pariah.
+Briefly, because no self-respecting southerner would ever go on and on about this, I do want to give some time to a little topic that deserves it: I’m sure you’ve noticed that some public figures can use whatever language, commit whatever social offense, even threaten violence, while others commit similar acts and immediately become social and professional pariahs.
 Even if that act was committed 30 years ago.

 So what are the differences?
 How might one become one of the special set allowed to fully exercise their 1st Amendment rights?

 - Be a Progressive, current layman’s term: Liberal

 - Promote and embrace every nanny state ideal conceived